cesareferrari/programming-foundations/exercises/101-109_small_problems/easy5/03_after_midnight.md

 string = '12:34'
 split string into array

-multiply first array element by 60 to get minutes
+find total minutes by multiplying first array element by 60 and add last element of array
-Add this to last array element